 You don’t want it to be too cold that buyers feel like they have to wear a sweater to stay warm, but you also don’t want it to be so warm that they’re sweating.
 Instead, try to find a happy medium temperature (usually around 70 to 75 degrees Fahrenheit) so that the buyers will feel comfortable and will want to linger in your home.

 For instance, you might consider lighting a fire in the fireplace or playing soft music throughout the home.
 You could also turn on any water fountains you have, which are especially helpful in drowning out traffic noise.

 But don't overdo it on the scents.
 Many people are allergic to various scents and deodorizers, so you might want to avoid using them.
 You might also want to avoid lighting any candles for the same reason.
 Instead, you might consider opening the windows to let in fresh air or baking cookies.
 Those are almost universally loved scents, so they will help set the right mood.

 You will hear it over and over again: More light helps homes feel more inviting, cleaner, and spacious.
 So open the curtains, turn on all the lights in your house and remove anything in front of windows that might be blocking the nature light.
 It makes a world of difference during an open house.

-After you've staged your house like a model home, it's time to think about what happens the day of the open house.
+After my stager has staged your house to get it ready for the photo shoot and most appealing to prospective buyers, it's time to think about what happens the day of the open house.
 In all likelihood, the home buyers that will be stopping by your open house will also be visiting other open houses throughout the DC area.
-How do you make your home stand out?
+How do I make your home stand out?
 Make the open house an enjoyable experience.

 It might seem like a gimmick, but it’s a gimmick that works!
 Buyers love munching on snacks while showing homes.
 And as an added benefit, it usually encourages them to hang out longer in your home.
 So set out some freshly baked cookies, soft drinks, candy, water, or anything else you think will be enticing for buyers.